AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 No, no fees are charged if you replace the system disk of the instance.

-## How do I call an ECS API operation to use an Alibaba Cloud Marketplace image or a custom or shared image that derives from an Alibaba Cloud Marketplace image to create an ECS instance or replace a system disk?
+## How do I call an ECS API operation to use an Alibaba Cloud Marketplace image or a custom or shared image derived from an Alibaba Cloud Marketplace image to create an ECS instance or replace a system disk?

-1. Check whether the image in use is an Alibaba Cloud Marketplace image or an image that derives from an Alibaba Cloud Marketplace image.
+1. Check whether the image in use is an Alibaba Cloud Marketplace image or an image derived from an Alibaba Cloud Marketplace image.
 You can call the DescribeImages operation to query the image information.

-    If the product ID \(`ProductCode`\) of your image is not empty, your image is an Alibaba Cloud Marketplace image or a custom or shared image that derives from an Alibaba Cloud Marketplace image.
+    If the product ID \(`ProductCode`\) of your image is not empty, your image is an Alibaba Cloud Marketplace image or a custom or shared image derived from an Alibaba Cloud Marketplace image.
 For example, if the `ProductCode` of your image is `abcd000111`, you can access the image at `http://market.aliyun.com/products/123/abcd000111.html`.

 2. Select the version and region of the image and then purchase the image.